sst/sst/www/docs/learn/deploy-from-cli.md

 This will start up the SST Console and connect it to the given `--stage`.

 The Console won't have the **Local** tab as the functions are not running locally.
-But you can still view the logs, and use it to manage the resources in your app.
+Instead it'll you can view the CloudWatch logs for your functions.